Vestigial anyon condensation in kagome quantum spin liquids: Acknowledgements

-\paragraph*{Acknowledgements} We thank Ya-Hui Zhang for inspirational conversation on the topic.
-YCW acknowledges the supports from the NSFC under Grant No. 11804383, the NSF of Jiangsu Province under Grant No. BK20180637, and the Fundamental Research Funds for the Central Universities under Grant No. 2018QNA39.
-CW acknowledges the support by RGC of Hong Kong SAR China (ECS 21301018 and GRF 11300819).
-ZY and ZYM acknowledge the support from RGC of Hong Kong SAR China (GRF 17303019), MOST through the National Key Research and Development Program (2016YFA0300502).
-YQ acknowledges supports from MOST under Grant No. 2015CB921700, and from NSFC under Grant No. 11874115.
-We thank the Computational Initiative at the Faculty of Science at the University of Hong Kong and the Tianhe-1A, Tianhe-2 and Tianhe-3 prototype platforms at the National Supercomputer Centers in Tianjin and Guangzhou for their technical support and generous allocation of CPU time. {S\arabic{equation}} {S\arabic{figure}} \centerline{}
+We thank Ya-Hui Zhang for inspirational conversation on the topic.
+Y.C.W. acknowledges support from the NSFC under Grant No. 11804383, the NSF of Jiangsu Province under Grant No. BK20180637, and the Fundamental Research Funds for the Central Universities under Grant No. 2018QNA39.
+C.W. acknowledges support from the RGC of Hong Kong SAR China (Grant Nos.
+ECS 21301018 and GRF 11300819).
+Z.Y. and Z.Y.M. acknowledge support from the RGC of Hong Kong SAR China (Grant Nos.
+GRF 17303019 and 17301420), and MOST through the National Key Research and Development Program (Grant No. 2016YFA0300502).
+Y.Q. acknowledges supports from MOST under Grant No. 2015CB921700, and from the NSFC under Grant No. 11874115.
+We thank the Computational Initiative of the Faculty of Science at the University of Hong Kong and the Tianhe-1A, Tianhe-2, and Tianhe-3 prototype platforms at the National Supercomputer Centers in Tianjin and Guangzhou for their technical support and generous allocation of CPU time.